themegrill/cenote/README.md

 * Tweak - Content width is adjusted according to the layout chosen.

 ### Version 1.2.5 2018-12-10 ###
-* Recommend - Zakra Gutenberg ready theme.
+* Recommend - Cenote Gutenberg ready theme.
 * Fix - Gallery margin for Gutenberg.
 * Fix - Submenu display issue on single post page when sticky menu is selected.